 At AEIOU Foundation, our program is consistent across all our centres.

 Each child is provided access to a minimum of 20 hours transdisciplinary therapy each week (960 hours per year), provided by professionals who share responsibility in evaluating, planning and implementing supports to improve the capacity of each of our children with autism.
 Staff at each centre are overseen by a program manager, with the program directed through a centrally located AEIOU program coordinator team.

 The program manager also implements the parent training program, which includes access to free workshops on topics most commonly requested, including behaviour, communication, mealtimes, toileting, transition to school, and more.

 AEIOU Brighton Location

-AEIOU Huntfield Heights will soon relocate from its Lindisfarne Road address to new, purpose built facilities.
-The new service, to be known as AEIOU Brighton, will be at King George Avenue, North Brighton.
+On 27 November 2017, AEIOU Huntfield Heights relocated from its Lindisfarne Road address to new, purpose built facilities.
+The new service is located at King George Avenue, North Brighton, SA 5048